 if you have a straight pull-up bar, you can use after-market handles to do neutral grip pull-ups.

-Just attach them to your bar to add variety to your pull-up workouts.
+Just attach these neutral grip attachment handles to your bar to add variety to your pull-up workouts.

 Neutral Grip Pull-Up – Wrapping Up

 If you aren’t already doing neutral grip pull-ups, it’s time to start.

 It doesn’t matter if you are a beginner or advanced exerciser; doing neutral grip pull-ups can help you reach new fitness and strength levels.

 You can do this excellent exercise at home, making it very convenient, if not entirely excuse-free.

 While neutral grip pull-ups are a challenging exercise, they are also one of the best exercises you can do for your upper body muscles, not to mention a broader back.